-Many of you ask us about the procedure for working for UNICEF in the DRC.
+Many of you have asked about the procedure for working with UNICEF in the DRCongo.
 In this article you’ll find out all the information you need to apply and join our team.

 We hope you can join us soon!

-What kind of jobs are posted by UNICEF in the DRC?
+What kind of jobs does UNICEF offer in the DRC?